-- Employees are required to wear a face mask.
-The business will work on behalf of employees to obtain reusable face masks should they not be able to get their own.
-We will train every employee on proper usage and sanitation of their face masks and display posters on recommended procedures. - Employees will wash hands when first entering the building, prior to taking their temperature. - Taking Employee Body Temps.
+- Employees are required to wear a face covering.
+The business will work on behalf of employees to obtain reusable face coverings should they not be able to get their own.
+We will train every employee on proper usage and sanitation of their face coverings and display posters on recommended procedures. - · Employees will wash hands when first entering the building, prior to taking their temperature. - Taking Employee Body Temps.
 After washing their hands, employees will take their temperature and record it on a tracking sheet, sanitizing before and after use with alcohol.
 Any employees having temperatures of 100°F or higher will be sent home and instructed to isolate themselves and watch for symptoms. - Symptom Monitoring.
-Employees will be asked to call in prior to their shift if they have any of the following symptoms: Fever, Cough, Shortness of breath or difficulty breathing, Chills / Repeated shaking with chills, Muscle pain, Headache, Sore throat, New loss of taste or smell.
+Employees will be asked to call in prior to their shift if they have any of the following symptoms: fever, cough, shortness of breath or difficulty breathing, chills / repeated shaking with chills, muscle pain, headache, sore throat, new loss of taste or smell.
 Employees exhibiting any of these symptoms will be asked to remain home, isolate and monitor their symptoms.